wso2/docs-ei/en/micro-integrator/docs/setup/security/gdpr_ei.md

 Europe, to be compliant with the regulations.
 Organizations that fail to demonstrate GDPR compliance are subjected to financial penalties.

-!!! info

-Do you want to learn more about GDPR?
+> **Do you want to learn more about GDPR?**

-If you are new to GDPR, we recommend that you take a look at our tutorial series on ***Creating a Winning GDPR Strategy.***
+> If you are new to GDPR, we recommend that you take a look at our tutorial series on ***Creating a Winning GDPR Strategy.***

 -   Part 1 - [Introduction to